WanFengLi/Notes-for-Robotics/Mathematical Basics - 数学基础/Advanced Mathematics - 高等数学/Advanced Mathematics.md

 **Compound function** refers to the situation where the variable serving as the unknown in a function is itself a function of other variables.
 When finding the total differential of a compound function, the differential of the intermediate variable, which serves as a function, needs to be fully processed first, transformed into the differential of an independent variable, and then incorporated into the final result.
 It is worth noting that the derivatives of multivariable functions satisfy: $\frac{\partial^2 z}{\partial x\partial y}=\frac{\partial^2 z}{\partial y\partial x}$.

 **Conditional Relationship** between differential and partial derivative: If the partial derivatives are continuous, then the function is differentiable.
 Conversely, if the function is differentiable, it is continuous and has continuous partial derivatives.
-However, continuity of the function and the ability to compute partial derivatives do not necessarily have a causal relationship.
+However, the continuity of the function and the ability to compute partial derivatives do not necessarily have a causal relationship.

 ### **Differential Equations**

 **Particular Solution and General Solution:** Differential equation problems typically involve providing an expression with multiple derivatives of the function $y$ and seeking a general solution (i.e., $y=f(x)=?$).
 Due to the characteristics of indefinite integration, the general solution often includes a constant term.
-If the values of $y$ corresponding to certain $x$ are known, it is possible to find a particular solution.
+If the values of $y$ corresponding to the certain $x$ are known, it is possible to find a particular solution.

 **Solving Differential Equation:** Organizing the equation (placing $dy$, $dx$ and the corresponding unknowns on both sides of the equation) and then integrating both sides simultaneously.
 More advanced methods are required if this approach is not feasible(Detailed instructions refer to the video link on the top).
 Dealing with higher-order differential equations can be challenging, while for the condition that only three types of terms are present, it is still possible to successfully solve them through substitution or other methods.